 - One option is to use our free Budget Template for the basics of your budget.
 Using the information you have in your hands from step one, fill in all applicable columns

-- Savings Calculator – When we were just getting started budgeting, we made sure to break down all bills that didn’t get paid monthly into monthly amounts.
+- Savings Calculator Tip – When we were just getting started budgeting, we made sure to break down all bills that didn’t get paid monthly into monthly amounts.
 We then transferred that amount into a savings account monthly, as if we were paying the bill.
-That way, when the insurance premium was due, we had the money to pay it.
+If you do this, when your insurance premiums are due, the money is waiting for you!

 - Other options for creating your budget include using a different spreadsheet of your choice, a budgeting notebook, or a budgeting app like You Need a Budget or Every Dollar.
 Our research tells us that there is a budgeting style for every personality.